-Summary: Too many brands get hung up on their audience type: B2B, P2P, B2C, etc. Every brand helps a single person resolve a specific problem by providing a relevant solution.
-Content marketing, regardless whether it's B2B Content Marketing, is how you help them walk through their decision-making process
+Too many brands get hung up on their audience type: B2B, P2P, B2C, etc. Every brand helps a single person resolve a specific problem by providing a relevant solution.
+Content marketing, regardless of whether it’s B2B Content Marketing, is how you help them walk through their decision-making process.

 Is your B2B content marketing committing the cardinal sin of copywriting?

-No, not misplacing commas or improperly using an ellipses….
-The cardinal sin of marketing copywriting is talking about the brand more than the customer.
+No, not misplacing commas or improperly using ellipses… The cardinal sin of marketing copywriting is talking about the brand more than the customer.
 (Here’s a hint: If your content says “We” and “our” and “us” more than it says “you”, then your copy is guilty.)

 So if there’s a cardinal sin, there must be a Golden Rule, right?
 There is: Relevance Uber Alles.